Olivia Chang

 Kyaro Wheelchair Manuals

-Illustrated 60+ original graphics for a Swahili-first wheelchair guide graphics, empowering users to repair and maintain their wheelchairs and tricycle attachments.
-I conducted research and codesigns alongside Tanzanian physical therapists and wheelchair users.
+Illustrated 60+ original graphics for a Swahili-first wheelchair guide graphics, empowering users to repair their wheelchairs.

 The Problem